kakexd/webscrape/README.md

-WowScrapper.py for no comments and WowscrapperJS.py for comments
+WowScrapper.py for no comment data and WowscrapperJS.py for comment data